souptiksarkar893/Mini-Antivirus/README.md

 ## 🔧 Configuration

+### VirusTotal API Limitation

+**Important Note**: Due to CORS (Cross-Origin Resource Sharing) restrictions, the VirusTotal API cannot be called directly from a browser-based application.
+This is a security measure implemented by VirusTotal.

+**Current Implementation**: The app uses intelligent mock responses that simulate real antivirus behavior for demonstration purposes.

+**For Production Use**: To implement real VirusTotal scanning, you would need:
+- A backend server (Node.js, Python, etc.) to proxy API requests
+- Server-side API calls to VirusTotal
+- The frontend would communicate with your backend instead of VirusTotal directly

 ### Environment Variables

 The application uses environment variables for configuration.
 Create a `.env` file in the root directory: